Table of Contents

 Security Check

 • Present yourself for the security screening.
 This will involve a physical pat-down as part of the standard procedure.
 Throughout this process, be sure to keep your identification and boarding pass readily available.
+The airport security process can be the most stressful part of airport procedures for first time travelers.
+Common mistakes include forgetting to remove laptops from bags, wearing complicated shoes with laces, or packing prohibited items in carry-ons.
+To breeze through security, wear simple clothing without metal, pack smartly, and observe what experienced travelers ahead of you are doing.

 • Place your carry-on luggage, metallic items, and electronic devices in the designated tray for x-ray screening.
 If you have any metallic medical devices in your body, such as a pacemaker or artificial joint, have a doctor’s certificate on hand to present to the security staff.